lima-vm/socket_vmnet/README.md

 Make sure that the guest is accessible to the internet, and the guest IP is accessible from the host. e.g., Run `sudo apt-get update && sudo apt-get install -y apache2` in the guest, and access the guest IP via Safari on the host.

+### Multi VM
+Multiple VMs can be connected to a single `vde_vmnet` instance.

+Make sure to specify unique MAC addresses to VMs: `-device virtio-net-pci,netdev=net0,mac=de:ad:be:ef:00:01` .

+NOTE: don't confuse MAC addresses of VMs with the MAC address of `vde_vmnet` itself that is printed as `vmnet_mac_address` in the debug log.
+You do not need to configure (and you can't, currently) the MAC address of `vde_vmnet` itself.

 ## FAQs
 ### Why does `vde_vmnet` require root?